 Just above Grazalema, a path leads out of town and up the ridge line providing stunning views of the valleys on all sides.
 Hoar frost in delicate tiny spikes covered patches of earth still in shadows.
 The town below us grew smaller as our distance and elevation increased.

 The trail was poorly marked and we lost it a number of times.
-We ended up bush-whacking through thorns and climbing over boulders to reach the trail above us – at least where maps.me said the trail should be.
+We ended up bush-whacking through thorns and climbing over boulders to reach the trail above us – at least where maps.me (we now use the Organic Maps app) said the trail should be.
 It was fun but added length to our journey.

 Finally reaching the trail we found tiny little yellow-painted arrows that were about the length of my middle finger.
 They led us to an open rock face with a narrow trail to the other side.